weakweak/riff.tf/_posts/2017-01-01-assassination.md

 ## Talents

-Assassination talents are mostly cookie cutter except for the level 90 talents, and the utility talents at level 60 and 75.
+Assassination talents are in great flux at the moment.
+There are a lot of different combinations yielding results close to each other.
+You may choose one over another based on preference or simulation result if you are looking to gain the maximum out of your character.

-- Level 15: Master Poisoner
+- Level 15: Master Poisoner or Elaborate Planning
-- Level 30: Nightstalker or Subterfuge
+- Level 30: Subterfuge
-- Level 45: Vigor
+- Level 45: Deeper Stratagem or Vigor
 - Level 60: Optional
 - Level 75: Optional
-- Level 90: Agonizing Poison or Alacrity<sup>1</sup>
+- Level 90: Toxic Blade
 - Level 100: Venom Rush

-1: Alacrity is generally ran instead of agonizing poison when you have a lot of targets.
-5 mans are typically ran with alacrity.

 ## Artifact